Jan Rypka: Return From Constantinople

 Rypka once again began work at the Ministry of Education after returning from Constantinople.
 He began working on Turkish poetry, analyzing the works of such poets as Sabit and Bâkî.
 Beginning in the 1930s, Rypka moved his focus to Persian poetry.
 The central figure in his research was the Persian poet Nizami.
 Another of his key subjects was the medieval poet Ferdowsi.
 In the fall of 1934 Rypka was invited by the Iranian government to attend the celebrations of the 1000th anniversary of Ferdous' birth.
 He ended up spending a full year in Iran, doing academic research.
 He wrote about his year in Iran in the popular book Iranian Pilgrim.

-The Oriental Institute
+Oriental Institute

 Rypka was the driving force behind the establishment of the Oriental Institute, of which he was one of the earliest members.
 He contributed to the institute's development, contributing not only as a journalist but as an adviser and patron in its incipient stages.
 He is even credited with naming the institute's archives, the Archive Oriental.